Appendix C. Registered Education Savings Plan provider user guide – Acronyms and definitions

 C.1.68.
 Subscriber

 The individual who enters into an RESP contract with an RESP promoter.
-The subscriber will also name 1 or more beneficiaries for whom he or she will make contributions.
+The subscriber will also name 1 or more beneficiaries for whom they will make contributions.
 Typically, the subscriber is the child’s parent or parents, but it can also be a grandparent, another family member, or a family friend.
 A beneficiary can also be the subscriber of their own RESP.

 C.1.69.
 Termination adjustment transaction